Brightspace-support

 Course outline:

-1. Under the unit Course outline, you can structure your course and explain the way its taught.
-Making it possible for students to know and prepare for their lesson .
+1. Under the unit Course outline, you can structure your course and explain the way its taught to the students.
+This makes it possible for students to prepare for their classes.

-2. Brightspace provides a default content structures.
+2. Brightspace provides a default content structure.
 This can be adjusted to fit a week or theme structure.
-Week 1 will then be displayed as Theme 1.
+In this example, Week 1 will then be displayed as Theme 1.

 Under Submission point you can add:

-1. An assignment, you can put a link to the assignments and/or information about the assignment(s).
+1. An assignment, you can place a link to the assignments and/or information about the assignment(s).

 Under Q&A you can add:

-1. A discussion, here you can ask and answer questions about course content.
-This way, you can ask your teacher(s) or your fellow students for advice.
+1. A discussion, here you can answer questions about course content.
+This way, students can ask their teacher(s) or fellow students for advice.

 Under Online class you can add: